-A rooftop terrace provides a high altar for sun worshippers to venerate the anciently celebrated elixir of summer outdoor drinks.
-Differing from street-side seating or pub gardens, the rooftop elevates us, providing a sense of freedom from the every day.
-Beware the lesson of Icarus however, it is not wise to spend too long too close to the sun!
+A rooftop terrace provides a high altar for sun worshippers to venerate the anciently celebrated elixir of summer outdoor dining.
+Differing from street-side dining or beer gardens, the rooftop elevates us, providing a sense of freedom from the every day and view the world as if through the eyes of the Gods.

-With space in Brighton and Hove at a premium we take a look at those innovative pubs and bars who have turned their gaze to the heavens.
+With space in Brighton and Hove at a premium, we take a look at those innovative Pubs, cafes and bar that have turned their gaze to the heavens.

 For that summer society garden party feel, head up stairs to the terrace at Bohemia.
 Open in the day for breakfast, afternoon tea, and lunch, through into the night for drinking and shmoozing.
 The Veuve Cliquot glass walls and giant sun umbrellas will shield you from the elements, and the paparazzi, should you be feeling a bit celebutante.

 Trading Post is known around town for its prime locations, unbeatable baking and hands down delicious, home-roasted coffee.
 Their Kensington Garden’s venue also offers a banning selection of all-day brunches and other tasty dishes.
 In addition to roadside dining, they can elevate their guest to lofty heights with their rooftop terrace.
 Spacious, with ample seating and offers panoramic views of Brighton North Laines.
 Fancy sipping on chardonnay, tucking into an Eggs benedict, whilst you snoop down at the hustle and bustle of the marketa place below?
 Thought so!

 Technically The Setting Sun doesn’t have a roof terrace, but its position raised high on the bank of Hanover gives it a spectacular skyline view.
 The west-facing vista gives it arguably the best views over the rooftops of Brighton sweeping down to the sea, perfect for poetic contemplation in the dying embers of the day.